an-alch3mist/SPACE_UTIL/@PROMPT/FromScratchGeneration/LOOP GMTK 2025/source.md

 	- does nested function call as arguement works ? // eg: _A(_A(1) + _A(_A(2) + _A(4)))
 	- does nested loops works ?
-	- does recursion works and it has limits ?
+	- does recursion works and it has limits ? include complex test suite along and improvise addition to existing prompt where required.